This post contains affiliate links.

 Basmati 370 Rice

-Origin and Flavor: Basmati 370 is a specific variety of basmati rice that originates from India.
-It is a long-grain rice known for its exceptional aroma and delicate, nutty flavor.
+Basmati 370 is a sub-variety of basmati rice (up next) that came out of India.
+It is a long-grain rice known with a pleasant aroma and nutty flavor.
 When cooked it remains long and slender, with separate grains that are fluffy and not sticky.

-Uses: Like other basmati rice varieties, Basmati 370 is commonly used in Indian, Pakistani, and Middle Eastern cuisine.
-It is a popular choice for dishes like biryanis, pilafs, and plain steamed rice served alongside various curries.
+Basmati 370 is used in Indian, Pakistani, and Middle Eastern cuisine like biryanis, pilafs, and plain steamed rice served with all sorts of curries.

 Basmati Rice